fuzoh/dotdot/others/installation.md

 # Void installation on ZFS root

+> This steps are for ZFS root, if you want to install on ext4, xfs or btrfs, use the [live installer](https://voidlinux.org/download/) then continue to [[installation#Post installation]];

-Follow the guide from [ZBM](https://docs.zfsbootmenu.org/en/latest/guides/void-linux/uefi.html#uefi) with an [hrmpf](https://github.com/leahneukirchen/hrmpf/releases) image.
+Follow the guide from [ZFSbootMenu](https://docs.zfsbootmenu.org/en/latest/guides/void-linux/uefi.html#uefi) with an [hrmpf](https://github.com/leahneukirchen/hrmpf/releases) image.

 Boot to the hrmpf image, then connect to it from ssh.
 This allows you to perform the installation in a convenient setup.